What was this engagement about?

 On May 16, 2019, the provincial government eliminated bearer shares in British Columbia, and as of May 1, 2020, all private B.C. companies are required to keep and maintain transparency registers of beneficial owners.
 These transparency registers are unavailable to the public and are only accessible at a company’s records office by tax officials, law enforcement, certain regulators and current directors of the company when access is requested.

-To continue making beneficial ownership more transparent, the Ministry of Finance is seeking input on a potential government-maintained, publicly accessible registry of company beneficial ownership.
+To continue making beneficial ownership more transparent, the Ministry of Finance is sought input on a potential government-maintained, publicly accessible registry of company beneficial ownership.

-Before providing feedback, it is recommended that you review the consultation document.
+Before providing feedback, it was recommended that you review the consultation document.

 How will my contribution make a difference?

-Stakeholders and the public are invited to provide comments, concerns, and opinions on the proposed registry for business ownership.
-When the consultation period ends, feedback will be reviewed and considered.
+Stakeholders and the public were invited to provide comments, concerns, and opinions on the proposed registry for business ownership.
+Feedback is being reviewed and considered.

 Details of the Consultation: